What Is An Independent Medical Examination (IME)?

 What Happens at the Examination?

 - The IME doctors spends lots of time with your medical records and only a little time examining you.

 - The physicians will take your medical and family history, ask about current symptoms, and perform a short physical examination with testing.
-They may request x-rays or lab tests, and they will write a report for L&I or the self insured employer with their findings and their opinions.
+Rarely do they request x-rays or lab tests.
+They will write a report for L&I or the self insured employer with their findings and their opinions.

 - The IME doctors perform a one time exam and they should focus only on industrially related conditions.
 These physicians are not your doctor!
 These IME doctors are paid by L&I and self-insured employers to produce a report with results that please L&I or the self insured.
 These examinations are not designed to assist injured workers with their claims!
 Be careful!